hawkeye64/vue-laminate/README.md

 # vue-laminate
-Give your Vue projects the ability to change colors
+Laminate your Vue projects with the ability to change colors